-- How are funds collected by video gaming distrusted?
+13. How are funds collected by video gaming distributed?

 Video gambling revenues, after payouts to winners, are taxed at a flat 30% rate, with 25% going to the State and the other 5% going to the local municipality.
 The remaining 70% of revenue is divided equally between the establishments and terminal operators.

-There are 14 municipalities in DuPage County that allow video gaming.
-The average income from video gaming for those municipalities was $97,958 in 2015, $130,962 in 2016, and $159,458 in 2017, and $183,013 for the past trailing 12 months (September 2017 – August 2018).
+There are 16 municipalities in DuPage County that allow video gaming.
+The average revenue from video gaming for those municipalities was $97,958 in 2015, $130,962 in 2016, $159,458 in 2017, and $183,013 for the past trailing 12 months (September 2017 – August 2018).
 The potential new revenue generated by the implementation of video gaming depends on how many businesses participate, and how many machines each business chooses to put in their establishment.
-Based on a recent survey issued by the Village that gauged video gaming interest among qualified Lombard businesses, it is estimated that the implementation of video gaming would generate approximately $143,000 in revenue to the Village, if there are no restrictions on the type of establishments that allow video gaming.
+Based upon preliminary phone calls to business owners the Village estimates potential implementation of approximately 40-50 gaming terminals.
+It is estimated that the implementation of video gaming would generate approximately $131,720 - $164,650 in revenue to the Village, if there are no restrictions on the type of establishments that allow video gaming.